JonIsPatented/JonIsPatented/README.md

 ## Hello, World! 👋

-Teaching Assistant at Wright State University
+- Teaching Assistant at Wright State University
-B.S.
+- B.S.
 Computer Science

+### Current Projects
+- GrumpyChef: Collaborative Grocery List Application
+- JAKL Compiler: A Revolutionary New Procedural/Declarative Language

 <!--
 **JonIsPatented/JonIsPatented** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.